 Kennedy explained that the organitation would be strictly on a voluntary basis and that the unit would begin with a minimum of 10 men.
-The requirements call for at least 10 meetings of one hour duration during the period of one year and each meeting will allow one point toward retire-

-He also pointed out that more than 10 meetings could be held each year and that the unit erit Fear and that the und ed that the club will be repcould meet as often as desired resented at the first meeting of with each meeting counting one point toward retirement.
-The unit members will not be paid for the meetings since it is on a voluntary basis and since there will not be sufficient members to constitute a recognized paid unit.
-However, the retirements benefits make the organization worthwhile Kennedy said.

-Those interested were urged to contact Kennedy as soon as possible in order for the unit to begin operations by July 1.
+The requirements call for at least 10 meetings of one hour duration during the period of one year and each meeting will allow one point toward retirethan 10 meetings could be held each year and that the unit rest?
+Fear and that the unit could meet as often as desired with each meeting counting one point toward retirement.
+The for the meetings since it is on a voluntary basis and since there will, not be sufficient members to constitute a recog nized paid unit.
+However, the retirements benefits make the organization worthwhile Kento contact Kennedy as soon as possible in order for the unit to begin operations by July 1.